iPad 6 Wi-Fi Left Speaker Replacement

 Step 32

-- Take out the single 2.3 mm Phillips #000 screw that’s holding the battery connector onto the logic board.
+- Kick things off by removing the single 2.3 mm Phillips #000 screw that's securing the battery connector to the logic board.

-- Gently slide the battery blocker under the logic board’s battery connector at about a 35-degree angle—nice and easy.
+- Gently slide the battery blocker underneath the logic board's battery connector at a 35-degree angle.

-- Keep that battery blocker right where it is while you continue with the next steps.
+- Keep that battery blocker right there as you move on to the next steps.

 Tools Used